mlfong/CS3240/README.md

 	Apache Ant is needed to run the ant files to build the project:
-	In the folder with the ant file "build.xml", run: ant build   (Compiles and builds the class files) ant Driver -Dspec="path to spec file" -Dinput="path to input file"        (the main class to run)
+	In the folder with the ant file "build.xml", run: ant build   (Compiles and builds the class files) ant Driver -DS="path to spec file" -DG="path to grammar file" -DI="path to input file"        (the main class to run)